-In today’s world, women constitute half the world’s population, perform nearly two-thirds of its work hours, receive one-tenth of the world’s income and own less than one-hundredth of the world’s property (UN).
+In today’s world, women constitute half the world’s population, perform nearly two-thirds of its work hours and receive one-tenth of the world’s income (UN).

 Christian Aid’s gender, power and exclusion advisor, Josh Levene, invites us to imagine what a world of equality between women and men would look like, and to think about how we are going to make it happen.

 Whether working to support the needs of women or men, Christian Aid works with the whole community to bring about change.